marcinpiwko/topics/readme.md

 - POST /users.

 Moreover, validation for user roles is also configured.
 Default role for new user is STUDENT.
-Flyway script creates default admin account (admin/admin123) with role TEACHER.
+Flyway script creates admin account (admin/admin123) with role TEACHER.

 #### Stack for backend:
 - Spring Boot 2.2.6.RELEASE